xulanola/gcp-terraform/README.md

 - bats

 ## GCP Project Notes
-These are the projects that are allocated to the eHarmony environment
+These are the projects that are allocated to the companyX environment